learningtapestry/unbounded-lcms/README.md

 rake test
 ```

-## React integration
+## React front-end

+### Rails integration

 `package.json` and `webpack.config.js` sit in the project root to drive `npm`
 and `webpack`.

-Components are developed in `app/assets/components` and registered in bundles
+For Rails integration, components must be registered in bundles.
+Once such a
-in `app/assets/bundles`.
-Once a bundle is added as an entry point in
+bundle is added as an entry point in `webpack.config.js`, `webpack` generates
-`webpack.config.js`, `webpack` generates the bundled codebase inside
+the bundled codebase inside `app/assets/javascripts/generated`.
-`app/assets/javascripts/generated`.

-A generated bundle may be required inside a JavaScript file known by Rails
+A generated bundle may be required in a JavaScript file known by Rails
 (for example, `application.js`).
 Once it is required, all the registered
 components are made available for inclusion in Rails views by using the
 `react_on_rails` helpers, such as `react_component`.

+A `ReactRenderable` concern for controllers is available that adds the helper
+`react_render`.
+This helper renders the view defined in `Controller.react_view`
+passing in its `props:` option, and optionally does a server-side render
+with the `prerender:` option.

+### Front-end project structure

+The project is divided by 'concerns' or 'domains'.
+Components, stores, reducers
+and actions should be organized according to the relevant concern.
+Shared code
+may reside in `lib/`.

+The sections of the website that must be rendered by React are referenced
+in `app/App` as `react-router` routes.
+The main router instance is connected
+to a redux store that should record non-local application state.

 ### Development